-- Physical distance of two metres must be maintained between visitors and other residents. - · General visitors who are not fully immunized should maintain physical distance from the resident. - Brief hugs are permitted regardless of immunization status.
+- Physical distance of two metres must be maintained between visitors and other residents. - General visitors who are not fully vaccinated are required to participate in COVID-19 testing, visit outdoors, and should maintain physical distance from the resident. - Brief hugs are permitted regardless of immunization status.

-Personal Protective Equipment (PPE)
+Personal Protective Equipment

-- · Masks must be worn at all times when visiting the Village and for the duration of the visit. - See page 4 for how to wear a mask. - Additional PPE is required when residents are on droplet and contact precautions. - See page 7 for how to don and doff PPE.
+- Medical masks must be worn at all times when visiting the Village and for the duration - See page 4 for how to wear a mask. - Additional PPE is required when residents are on droplet and contact precautions. - See page 7 for how to don and doff PPE.